apache/iotdb/docs/UserGuide/API/Programming-Java-Native-API.md

 ## Cluster information related APIs (only works in the cluster mode)

-Cluster information related APIs allow users get the cluster info like where a storage group will be partitioned to, the status of each node in the cluster.
+Cluster information related APIs allow users get the cluster info like where a database will be partitioned to, the status of each node in the cluster.

 To use the APIs, add dependency in your pom file: